hermangoncalves/fastmux/Readme.md

 # FastMux - A Simple HTTP Router for Go

 **FastMux** is a lightweight HTTP router built with Go's `net/http` package.
-The name "FastMux" is a playful nod to its simplicity and ease of use, but its primary purpose is **educational** rather than achieving maximum performance.

 This library was created to deepen understanding of Go's `net/http` package and to explore the principles of library design in Go.